Video shows Irvo Otieno being pinned to the floor in the moments before his death

 Civil rights attorney Ben Crump, who is representing the family, compared the video to that of the murder of George Floyd, who was handcuffed, forced to the ground and held down by Minneapolis police officers in May 2020.
 That case sparked nationwide protests over police use of force, especially against people of color.

-The video is a "commentary on how inhumane law enforcement officials treat people who are having a mental health crisis as criminals rather than treating them as people who are in need of help," he said.
+The surveillance video is a "commentary on how inhumane law enforcement officials treat people who are having a mental health crisis as criminals rather than treating them as people who are in need of help," Crump said.

+An attorney for one of the deputies charged in the case told CNN he's "disappointed" the prosecutor released the video because he thinks it could influence the jury pool.

+"I know we were going to file a motion to not have that released," said attorney Caleb Kershner, who represents deputy Randy Joseph Boyer.
+"Unfortunately, it's too late.
+It's been released.
+So I think that was done somewhat strategically by the Commonwealth.
+That is her prerogative, she can do that.
+She doesn't have to do that.
+She chose to do that last night."

 What the 911 calls appear to show